 For Year 12 and 13 students, the Launch it, School to Work programme is a good way to gain industry experience.
 This programme may help you gain an apprenticeship, but doesn't reduce the amount of time it takes to complete it.

 Boat builders need to be:

-- skilled in maths
+- good at maths

 - accurate and reliable

-- able to work as part of a team.
+- able to work well in a team

 Useful experience for boat builders includes: